Donate

 Benefit Cap

-Jobseeker's Allowance is included in the Benefit Cap which limits the total amount in some benefits that working-age people can receive.
-See our Benefit Cap guide for more details.
+New Style Jobseeker's Allowance is included in the Benefit Cap which limits the total amount in some benefits that working-age people can receive.
+Visit our Benefit Cap guide for more details.

 Sanctions

-For more information, see our Jobseeker's Allowance (JSA) sanctions information.
+For more information, visit our New Style Jobseeker's Allowance (JSA) sanctions information.

 Please note: No sanction should be imposed if you can show good reason for your action that led to the sanction being considered.
 All decisions to apply a sanction can be appealed if you disagree.

-Contribution-based Jobseeker's Allowance counts as income when working out entitlement to other benefits and tax credits, unless you are getting your benefit topped up by income-based Jobseeker's Allowance, Pension Credit or Universal Credit, in which case your contribution-based Jobseeker's Allowance is ignored for Housing Benefit purposes.
+New Style JSA counts as income when working out entitlement to other benefits unless you are getting your benefit topped up by Pension Credit or Universal Credit, in which case your New Style JSA is ignored for Housing Benefit purposes.

 Share